-Whether you live there, visit for a weekend getaway or a long adventure, there is no shortage of beautiful destinations in the Golden State to explore.
-With towering redwoods, grapevine clad hills, tranquil towns and bustling cities, there is so much to see.
-This epic California road trip itinerary takes you through some of the bigger cities, has detours ideas to National Parks and small towns, and has you driving along the epic Pacific Coast Highway.
+Whether you live there, visit for a weekend getaway, or a long adventure, there is no shortage of beautiful destinations in the Golden State to explore.
+With towering redwoods, grapevine-clad hills, tranquil towns, and bustling cities, there is so much to see.
+This epic California road trip itinerary ideas take you through some of the bigger cities, has detours ideas to National Parks and small towns, and has you driving along the epic Pacific Coast Highway.
 If you love long drives, beautiful hotels and stunning sunset views you will want to keep reading.

 Map out your future – but do it in pencil.
 The road ahead is as long as you make it.
 Make it worth the trip.Jon Bon Jovi

 San Francisco to San Diego: 2 Week California Road trip Itinerary